swapmyvote/swapmyvote/API.md

 * `preferred_party_name` - The party that the user would ideally like to vote for, say if all votes counted equally nationally.
 * `willing_party_name` - The party that the user is willing to vote for, say tactically.

 The party names should be lowercased and use underscores instead of spaces.
-We support 7 parties at the moment, with the follow canonical names on Swap my Vote:
+We support 7 parties at the moment, with the follow canonical names on Swap My Vote:

 * `labour`
 * `liberal_democrats`